manojgudi/senml_yang_draft/draft.md

 }
 ~~~~

-Finally, comparing the JSON with the corresponding CORECONF-CBOR encoded form, is shown below:
+The above CORECONF list conforms to SenML CBOR specification and can be easily parsed by SenML parsers.
+Also, it is represented in CBOR encoded hexadecimal digits as follows:

 ~~~~
 CBOR Hex:

 a119ea6082a621781b75726e3a6465763a6f773a3130653230373361303130383030363a22fb3ff004189374bc6a006b74656d7065726174757265016343656c02fb403719999999999a0601a4006868756d6964697479016325524802fb4050d333333333330602
 ~~~~

+Finally, a simple comparison of the JSON with the corresponding CORECONF-CBOR encoded form is shown below:

 |---
 | Module Name | JSON Size | CORECONF Size | Compression %